Fukagawa Fudō-dō Temple

-If you’d like to see a fire ceremony, make a wish at the dragon fountain, and say a prayer in the hall of the glow-in-the-dark saints, this is the temple for you!
+If you’d like to see a fire ceremony, make a wish at the dragon fountain, and say a prayer in the hall of the glow-in-the-dark saints, this is the place for you!
+This temple is stuffed with must-see experiences and sights, even if you don’t get in to see a fire ceremony.
+Between the three-dragon wishing fountain, the hall of 10,000 crystal saints and the room full of glow-in-the-dark gods, there’s something for everyone.

 See the giant sandal to the right of the stairs?
 This temple has been a pilgrimage destination for centuries, and those tiny sandals tied to the big one are offerings made by those who have traveled from afar to pay homage to Fudō-san (the big scary-looking figure with the flames).